MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/linked-servers/sql-server-unresponsive-during-dump-generation.md

 ## Resolution

-This article will be updated as we find more information or guidance.
-Now, there's no permanent resolution.
-Microsoft is still investigating this issue.
+Microsoft is still investigating this issue to identify a long-term fix.
 Until then, you can try the following workaround:

 Change all `LOB` (Large Object) data types to fixed length data types (for example, convert `NVARCHAR(MAX)` to `NVARCHAR(200))`) that the input data length supports.